aaAbdulkadir/DevOps/project/setup.md

 ### Setting up server

-- Log into the VM created and download
+- Log into the VM created and download the required software: